Does technology, IT, security, and computer networks fascinate you? Then, a cyber security analyst career might be perfect for you.

 5. Qualifications For A Cyber Security Analyst In Australia

-Gain your Senior Secondary Certificate of Education in one of more of pre-requisite subjects such as English, chemistry, physics and mathematics
+Gain your Senior Secondary Certificate of Education in one or more of the pre-requisite subjects such as English, chemistry, physics and mathematics

 Complete a Bachelor's degree in information technology, computer science, or other related fields.